braintalker/braintalker.github.io/index.md

 <h3>Github code
 </h3>
-Code will be available soon :-)
+Code will be available soon!
 <br />

 <h3>Proposed Method</h3>

-In this paper, we propose BrainTalker – a novel brainto-speech synthesis framework that generates intelligible spoken speech from electrocorticography (ECoG) signals under an extremely low-resource scenario.
+In this paper, we propose BrainTalker – a novel brain to-speech synthesis framework that generates intelligible spoken speech from electrocorticography (ECoG) signals under an extremely low-resource scenario.
 Despite its high-resolution strength, ECoG requires a risky surgical procedure that severely limits the data collection.
 To solve this problem, we propose a transfer learning approach that utilizes a pre-trained selfsupervised model Wav2Vec 2.0 and extracts generalized latent features from the ECoG signals.
 Also, we introduce context loss, a novel loss function that reduces the information gap between the brain and speech representations obtained from Wav2Vec 2.0 respectively.
 We feed the extracted representations into a mel generator and synthesize mel spectrograms for speech waveform generation.
 Our experimental results show that BrainTalker can generate natural and intelligible speech in terms of both subjective and objective metrics.
 We release the demo page and code publicly.

 <br />